sqlmapproject/sqlmap/Usage.md

 Example against a MySQL target:

-    $ python sqlmap.py -u "http://192.168.22.128/sqlmap/mysql/get_int.php?id=1"--technique=E --answers="extending=N" --batch
+    $ python sqlmap.py -u "http://192.168.22.128/sqlmap/mysql/get_int.php?id=1"--techni\
+    que=E --answers="extending=N" --batch
     [...]
     [xx:xx:56] [INFO] testing for SQL injection on GET parameter 'id' heuristic (parsing) test showed that the back-end DBMS could be 'MySQL'.
 Do you want to skip test payloads specific for other DBMSes?
-[Y/n] Y
-    [xx:xx:56] [INFO] do you want to include all tests for 'MySQL' extending provided level (1) and risk (1)?
-[Y/n] N [...]
+[Y/n] Y [xx:xx:56] [INFO] do you want to include all tests for 'MySQL' extending provided le vel (1) and risk (1)?
+[Y/n] N
+    [...]

 ### Make a beep sound when SQL injection is found